PauliNiva/wiklajs/index.md

 to the appropriate catch clause.
 If the exception is not one of the specified exceptions and an unconditional catch clause is found, control transfers to that one.

-here is how to do implement the same conditional catch clauses using only simple JavaScript that does not conform to the ECMAScript specification:
+Here is how to do implement the same conditional catch clauses using only simple JavaScript that does not conform to the ECMAScript specification:

 ```javascript
 try {
     myroutine(); // may throw three types of exceptions